1929 Palestine riots: Motza murders, 24 August

 In the afternoon of 24 August, Arabs from neighbouring Qalunya entered Motza and invaded the house of the Maklef family.
-Mr. Makleff was murdered along with his son and two rabbis (including the Gargždai-born Shlomo Zalman Shach who had been invited to the household as guests.
+Aryeh Leib Maklef was murdered along with his son and two rabbis (including the Gargždai-born Shlomo Zalman Shach who had been invited to the household as guests.
 Mr. Maklef's wife, Chaya, was tortured by the Arabs who hanged her on a fence.
 The two daughters of the family were raped and murdered.
 Several houses including the Maklef's were set on fire.